matoslav/FerroWave/BOM.md

 | Short mini jack cable | 1 | Male–male | — |
 | USB cable | 1 | USB-A ↔ USB-A (or splice/join two existing cables) | — |
 | Micro-USB cables | 2 | “to be cannibalized” (per manual) | — |

 ---

-## 4) Notes

-- If you want to keep the BOM strictly “as in the manual”, don’t add resistors/caps/diodes here.
-- If you want a “recommended electronics” add-on list (LED data resistor + bulk cap + proper flyback diode + wire gauges), tell me and I’ll add a short section.

----